 After your business has been closed down, you must keep your administration for at least another 7 years.
 You may save your paper administration digitally.

 If you employ staff, you must terminate their employment contracts.
 You require a dismissal permit from the Employee Insurance Agency (UWV).
 You must notify the Dutch Tax and Customs Administration about dismissing your employees.

 If your business ceases trading, you must also remember to cancel your business insurances.

 8. Discontinue using the domain name of your website

-Contact your domain name registrar to discontinue a domain name use.
+Contact your domain name registrar to discontinue use of a domain name.
 The registrar will pass on the change to the Foundation for Internet Domain Registration in the Netherlands (SIDN).